COPD Symptoms Can Be Worse in Winter

 Stop Germs Before They Harm Your Lungs

 You can take steps to safeguard your health even before frost forms on your windows.
-Ask your doctor if you should get vaccinated for influenza (flu) and pneumonia.
+Ask your doctor if you should get vaccinated against both influenza (flu) and pneumonia.
 The vaccines dramatically decrease your risk of developing these illnesses.

 Further protect yourself from respiratory infections by staying away from sick people when you can.
 Wash your hands frequently with soap and water, or use alcohol-based sanitizers when you're away from the sink.
 Avoid touching your eyes, nose, and mouth; germs are commonly spread this way.